MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 > On Cost price list scoping your price override to a specific
 > - Organizational Unit will limit that price override to be applicable only on estimates and transactions for resources that belong to that Organizational Unit.

+> [!NOTE]
+> Leaving the scope field blank, will make the price override applicable to any estimate or actual transaction in the context of the price list

 ## Examples